Observational Evidence for Primordial Black Holes: A Positivist Perspective: Clustering of PBHs

 However, there is an important difference between the two effects.
-In the Poisson case, most of the Universe goes into bound regions of mass $M$ at redshift $z_{\Brm}$.
-For instance, if $\fPBH \sim 1$ and $m\sim 1~\,\Msun$, the Universe is already inhomogeneous at $z \sim 100$ with the formation of PBH clusters of mass around $10^{3}\,\Msun$.
-A similar result is obtained for any combination for which $m\fPBH \sim 1\,\Msun$.
+In the Poisson case, most of the Universe goes into bound regions of mass $M_{\crm}$ at redshift $z_{\crm}$.
+For instance, if $\fPBH \sim 1$ and $m\sim 1~\.\Msun$, the Universe is already inhomogeneous at $z \sim 100$ with the formation of PBH clusters of around $10^{3}\.\Msun$.
+A similar result is obtained for any combination for which $m\mspace{1.5mu}\fPBH \sim 1\.\Msun$.
 In the seed case, the fraction of the Universe in bound regions at redshift $z_{\crm}$ is approximately $\fPBH\,z_{\rm eq} / z_{\crm}$, which is initially small for $\fPBH \ll 1$ and only reaches $1$ at $z_{\crm} \approx \fPBH\,z_{\rm eq}$.
-Thereafter, competition between the seeds will limit the mass of each seed-bound region to at most $M \sim m / \fPBH $.
+Thereafter, competition between the seeds will limit the mass of each seed-bound region to at most $M \sim m / \fPBH$.
 This is just the value of $M$ above which the Poisson effect dominates.
 Each PBH is surrounded by a local bound region of this mass, so one has a combination of the seed and Poisson effect.
 Indeed, the regions of mass $m/\fPBH$ can themselves be regarded as sourcing Poisson fluctuations: putting $\fPBH \rightarrow 1$ and $m \rightarrow m / \fPBH$ in Eq.~\eqref{eq:initial}, and assuming growth starts at $z \approx \fPBH\,z_{\rm eq}$, gives the same bound mass as the original Poisson expression~\eqref{eq:bind}.
+The dependences of $\delta_{\irm}$ on $M$ and $M_{\crm}$ on $z_{\crm}$ are shown in Fig.~\ref{fig:seedvsposson}.